nanos/FediFetcher-docs/Migrating-From-GitHub-Actions.md

 This document outlines the basic steps needed to migrate FediFetcher:

-## 1. Get your configuration script.
+## 1. Get your configuration script

 You will need to grab a copy of your configuration options.
 You should find this in the `config.json` file in the root of your fork of FediFetcher.
 In order to download the file, click on it in the main repository view, then click the Download icon in the top menu bar as seen below: